 After the twelve weeks were concluded, the women in the study were encouraged to continue doing yoga.
 They were even asked to keep a journal about their experiences doing yoga, including the number of minutes they spent doing it.

 On the sixth month, the researchers followed-up on the women.
-They gave blood samples again to confirm that the proteins in their blood were lower than the women in the
+They gave blood samples again to confirm that the proteins in their blood were lower than the women in the study who did not do yoga.
+And their blood proteins were lower.

 1. The researchers concluded that it was the deep breathing and the meditation that allowed the women to relax and calm down.